Trump warns Davos on unfair trade, says U.S. 'open for business'

 “I think he came here to make not just American but global business comfortable about where America is now,” said IHS Markit’s chief economist, Nariman Behravesh.
 “He wasn’t trying to convert people to his own views, but saying we are a great economy, come and invest in the U.S.”

-Andrei Guryev, chief executive of Russian fertilizer giant Phosagro, said Trump had spoken “how big business people should be speaking at important road shows of their own companies”.
+Andrei Guryev, chief executive of Russian fertiliser giant Phosagro, said Trump had spoken “how big business people should be speaking at important road shows of their own companies”.

 Still, the reception was more polite than might have been expected, given the open anxiety with which the prospect of a Trump presidency was met at Davos a year ago.